DallanQ/sleeping_gods_3/Manual.md

  Market Location

-Action: Visit a Port The ship must be in the same region as a port.
+#### Action: Visit a Port (page 16)
+The ship must be in the same region as a port.
 You may then perform any or all of the following actions once.
 (Port actions are listed on the port board.)

 Inn: Pay 4 coins.
 Each crew member restores 2 health and removes 1 fatigue.